 Plastic resins are created by first heating hydrocarbons during a process called “cracking,” which breaks down the larger molecules into ethylene, propylene, or another type of hydrocarbon.
 After the cracking process, these monomers are transformed into polymers via a process called polymerization.

-The polymers are then combined into plastic resins with characteristics suitable for a variety of applications, depending on which additives, flame-retardants, or plasticizers have been added.
+The polymers are then combined into plastic resins with characteristics suitable for a variety of applications, depending on which additives have been added.
 Once the resin is created, it can become a usable plastic — this is done through photopolymerization in the case of IND405 and other similar resins.

 LOCTITE 3D IND405 is unique because it is produced as a one-part resin, meaning the clear polymer is quickly and easily printable using Carbon DLS.